eProsima/Micro-XRCE-DDS-Agent/README.md

 The *Micro XRCE-DDS Agents* receive messages containing request operations from the *Clients* to publish and subscribe to topics in the DDS global dataspace.
 Remote procedure calls, as defined by the DDS-RPC standard, are also supported, allowing to communicate according to a request/reply paradigm.
 The *Agents* then process these XRCE requests and send back a response with the operation status result and with the requested data, in the case of subscribe/reply operations.

-*Agents* keep track of the *Clients* and the *Micro XRCE-DDS Entities* they create, by means of a dedicated *ProxyClient* entity that acts on behalf of them.
+*Agents* keep track of the *Clients* by means of a dedicated *ProxyClient* entity that acts on behalf of the latter.
 To do so, the *Agent* uses the *XRCE Entities* to interact with the DDS Global dataspace.

 The communication between a *Micro XRCE-DDS Client* and a *Micro XRCE-DDS Agent* is achieved by means of several kinds of built-in transports: **UDPv4**, **UDPv6**, **TCPv4**, **TCPv6** and **Serial** communication.